Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	22. Technological extremophilia:  3/5
 	23. Stress/Boredom rating:  1 (Dull)
 	24. Kind of person most protected:  Mentally ill people.
-	25. Special categories:  Detached, Homogenizing, Hedonological
+	25. Special categories:  Rehabilitative, Homogenizing, Hedonological
 	26. Conversion potential:  Unknown
 24. Orbital Hospitals
+	1. Challenge cured:  Systemwide Quarantine
+	2. Challenge cure interpretation:  I don't know a literal interpretation for this one... or rather, I don't know how Orbital Hospitals would literally contribute to resolving a systemwide quarantine against, say, a microbial pathogen.
+	3. Alternative cure interpretation:  I think it's a very grim kind of... not a joke.
+A deception.
+As orbital hospitals use sociopaths and contribute to eventually curing them, perhaps galactic society enforces "biological" quarantines against systems where the local leaders are deranged and corrupted in a particular way that makes their "talents" useless and inimical to galactic society until they've reorganized to make productive use of sociopathy at this level.
+Given the historic behaviors of human societies...
+Given the amount of corruption and hatred that rises to the top of our societies...
+Perhaps Earth IRL is part of a fringe system under just such a "biological" quarantine!
+Corollary: Maybe we need infrastructure IRL to use sociopaths productively at this level.
-	1. Mechanism proposal:  Take it literally.
+	4. Mechanism proposal:  Take it literally.
 It's both most horrifying and most attractive when it's literal.
-	2. Mechanism proposal:  I don't even disagree with the idea that radical investments in lowering the death rate would increase population growth.
+	5. Mechanism proposal:  I don't even disagree with the idea that radical investments in lowering the death rate would increase population growth.
 Galactic society always tries to lower the death rate.
 When you invent this, galactic society tries VERY HARD to lower the death rate.
-	3. Narrative indicator:  This technology redeems some of the vilest people in existence.
+	6. Narrative indicator:  This technology redeems some of the vilest people in existence.
 Check the 'protected' line down-file.
 As society becomes more competent to make virtuous use of people who aren't otherwise virtuous at all, average virtue drops, but becomes more equally distributed.
 How committed to redemption are you?
-	4. Mechanism proposal:  Since society is more likely to be able to survive risk-taking, risk-taking people survive more as well.
+	7. Mechanism proposal:  Since society is more likely to be able to survive risk-taking, risk-taking people survive more as well.
 Moral hazard creeps up.
 This contributes to the policy's bureaucratic waste... but I'm not willing to demerit the utopianism of this policy for it, because *it still works solely by lowering the death rate*.
-	5. Narrative indicator:  Implementing this creates a weird specific inequality between people who live in deep habitations and people who live everywhere else, because the people who live in deep habitations can't benefit much.
+	8. Narrative indicator:  Implementing this creates a weird specific inequality between people who live in deep habitations and people who live everywhere else, because the people who live in deep habitations can't benefit much.
 On the other hand, whatever genetic implications this may or may not have, they won't apply to people who live in deep habitations.
 Deep habitations accordingly insulate planets from the side effects of this policy.
-	6. Mechanism proposal:  Orbital habitats also become more hospitable and well-supplied with healthcare services as a result of this.
+	9. Mechanism proposal:  Orbital habitats also become more hospitable and well-supplied with healthcare services as a result of this.
 The orbital hospital staff who stay in orbit are plenty likely to be compassionate people, too.
 The people who aren't doing the whole orbital insertion thing don't benefit much from having the particular dysfunction of timing and empathy that makes life so boring to sociopaths (while making them better at both surgery and orbital insertions).
-	7. Narrative indicator:  Rural medical care improves as the difference between fast response times in urban areas and fast response times in rural areas vanishes.
+	10. Narrative indicator:  Rural medical care improves as the difference between fast response times in urban areas and fast response times in rural areas vanishes.
 Rural population densities rise accordingly.
 If crowding is low (<5x crowding multiplier), populations are likely to spread out more on average; otherwise this accelerates total urbanization.
-	8. Authorial protest:  I believe I'm that I am in some sense supposed to hate this as dysgenic overall, which is imbecilic.
+	11. Authorial protest:  I believe I'm that I am in some sense supposed to hate this as dysgenic overall, which is imbecilic.
 This is eugenic and talent-preserving policy.
 Why am I supposed to lie about something that preserves talent and develops society's medical skills?
 Despite its promotion of moral hazard and preservation of a sociopathic 'virtuous' population, this level of investment in medicine is likely to suppress sociopathy everywhere else.
 Rejuvenation therapy itself is powerfully suppressive of sociopathy as eliminating aging must necessarily include the restoration of hippocampal erosion.
 A society with heavy investment in medicine ensures that people will get rejuvenation therapies on schedule and (with the biology focus of the orbital surveyors tech tree) also gene therapies that further reduce their risk factors.
 The implication that the orbital surveyors can also *cure* sociopathy doesn't mean they can totally suppress risk-taking behaviors; people who aren't sociopathic will also still respond to risk-safe environments by doing wild, exciting things.
 That's *fun*.
-	9. Mechanism proposal:  Some of the people who do the wild, exciting things that this technology makes more survivable will be more reproductively attractive as a result.
+	12. Mechanism proposal:  Some of the people who do the wild, exciting things that this technology makes more survivable will be more reproductively attractive as a result.
-	10. Narrative indicator:  Ever wanted to drop from orbit with a scalpel in your hand, eager and ready to cut someone up?
+	13. Narrative indicator:  Ever wanted to drop from orbit with a scalpel in your hand, eager and ready to cut someone up?
 If you can get through enough training and you're willing to cut people for their own good, congratulations; galactic society might no longer want to cure you of sociopathy.
-	11. Moral question:  This tech is kind of horrifying in one final sense: it represents a potential triumph of a grim and risky utilitarianism.
+	14. Moral question:  This tech is kind of horrifying in one final sense: it represents a potential triumph of a grim and risky utilitarianism.
 The promise it makes is *true*.
 The price it charges is *obvious*.
 Will you accept a blatantly labeled population of obviously evil people, if you can be very confident that *on average* they are saving lives and making society safer?
-	12. Narrative indicator:  Invent artificial wombs or genetic specialization first within the same tech tree, and your society can start optimizing away from sociopathy.
+	15. Narrative indicator:  Invent artificial wombs or genetic specialization first within the same tech tree, and your society can start optimizing away from sociopathy.
 If you refine reaction times enough in an empathetic population, you don't *need* the people who this technology otherwise preserves, and you can *ignore* its protection pole.
 Outside of this tech tree, consider enlightened policing or AI overseers as damage mitigations.
-	13. Advice:  Stop flinching and go for it.
+	16. Advice:  Stop flinching and go for it.
 Don't quibble over the fractional points between this and 5 utopianism, come on!
 Historic societies were like 0 points utopia.
-	14. Bureaucratic waste analysis:  ...it's not purely literal, but there is *probably* no particular kind of talent that is lost.
+	17. Bureaucratic waste analysis:  ...it's not purely literal, but there is *probably* no particular kind of talent that is lost.
 You get more talent on average.
 This develops galactic society's ability to protect people.
 It's considerably more protective than the average technology, come on.
-	15. Utopic rating:  4/5, increases gradually to 5 based on the number of other technologies from the orbital observers tree implemented
+	18. Utopic rating:  4/5, increases gradually to 5 based on the number of other technologies from the orbital observers tree implemented
-	16. Public protection rating:  4/5, increases gradually to 5 based on the number of other technologies from the orbital observers tree implemented
+	19. Public protection rating:  4/5, increases gradually to 5 based on the number of other technologies from the orbital observers tree implemented
-	17. Technological smoothness:  3/5
+	20. Technological smoothness:  3/5
-	18. Technological extremophilia:  5/5
+	21. Technological extremophilia:  5/5
-	19. Stress/boredom rating:  5/5 (Screaming)
+	22. Stress/boredom rating:  5/5 (Screaming)
-	20. Kind of person most protected:  Sociopaths
+	23. Kind of person most protected:  Sociopaths
-	21. Special categories:  Detached, Asexual, Failsafe
+	24. Special categories:  Rehabilitative, Asexual, Failsafe
-	22. Conversion potential:  Panarchy<->Imperial (limited); Empire<->Commonwealth (limited)
+	25. Conversion potential:  Panarchy<->Imperial (limited); Empire<->Commonwealth (limited)
 25. Jaunting Grid
 	1. Mechanism proposal:  One of the themes of the Old Empire is that 'instantaneous' is relative, and another theme seems to be that redefinitions aren't necessarily dishonest.
 Cultivating a population that is comfortable taking its time and trusting in immortality also yields increasing time-tolerance for transit.
 Developing a population that enjoys 'relatively instantaneous' travel systems may be advantageous in some ways.
 	2. Mechanism proposal:  Given the creative dishonesty of the Old Empire, people who "travel" via jaunting grid also may not be going *anywhere*.
 They might just have active imaginations.
 They study other people and other places.
 The information is probably valid.
 People who are content to "travel" in this fashion put relatively less burden on air travel and other logistical systems.
 More books get shipped, but fewer people.
 If society is very trustworthy, people who 'travel' this way are also better at providing services to places they've never met and people who are from them.
 Being able to comprehend very distant places increases the degree to which society can increase in scale.